Macaroons filled with sweet cranberries and almonds, and topped with chocolate. It’s the perfect coconut macaroons recipe.

 Here in the United States, we’re less than two weeks from one of my favorite holidays of the year.
 It is a time where I get to stuff my face without people staring at the skinny kid eating with his hands.
-It’s a time where tons of pie is made (we’ll talk about pie later on in the week).
+It’s a time where tons of pie is made (we’ll talk about pie later on in the week, but this recipe for Coconut Macaroons is the highlight right now).
 And it’s a time where I have an excuse to be in the kitchen, while other wash dishes for me.

 Last year, I was the leader in the kitchen- cranking out a turkey, homemade marshmallows for the kiddies, Apple purses for dessert (those didn’t turn out too well because I accidentally added too much flour to the dough- I’ve fixed that this year!), caramel candies, warm apple cider, pies, and tons of side dishes including an amazing “stuffing” (dressing).

 I was quite proud of all of the sweets I cranked out that day- and the turkey that my mother and I made together- it was a masterpiece with a lot of latin influence.

 This year, one of the sweets that I’ve decided to make for Thanksgiving day will be these lovely Cranberry Almond Coconut Macaroons.
 We’ve decided that they’ll sit right next to all of the other little snacks on the coffee table while everyone talks about politics and how horrible our economy is.
 This is where I look up and thank God that I stay in the kitchen while this all happens.

 Luckily for me, everyone will briefly stop talking (ah, silence!) while they bite into these macaroons.